s9e/RegexpBuilder/README.md

 ### UTF-8 input with Unicode-aware JavaScript output

 For JavaScript regular expressions that use the `u` flag introduced in ECMAScript 6.
+In that case, you can simply forgo using surrogates.

 ```php
 $builder = new s9e\RegexpBuilder\Builder([